opnsense/docs/source/manual/how-tos/caddy.rst

 **DNS-01 challenge**        Enable this for using DNS-01 instead of HTTP-01 and TLS-ALPN-01 challenge.
 This can be set per entry, so both types of challenges can be used at the same time for different entries.
 This option needs the `General Settings - DNS Provider` configured.
 **Dynamic DNS**             Enable Dynamic DNS.
 As the option above, the DNS Provider is a requirement.
 The DNS Records of this domain will be automatically updated with the chosen DNS Provider.
 **Custom Certificate**      Use a certificate imported or generated in `System - Trust - Certificates`.
 The chain is generated automatically.
 Certificate + Intermediate CA + Root CA, Certificate + Root CA and self signed Certificate are all fully supported.
 Only SAN certificates will work.
 **HTTP Access Log**         Enable the HTTP request logging for this domain and its subdomains.
-This option is mostly for troubleshooting or log analyzing tools like Crowdsec, since it will log every single request.
+This option is mostly for troubleshooting or log analyzing tools like CrowdSec, since it will log every single request.
 **Description**             The description is mandatory.
 Create descriptions for each domain.
 Since there could be multiples of the same domain with different ports, do it like this: ``foo.example.com`` and ``foo.example.com.8443``.
 =========================== ================================